-There are a total of 45 classes in the admitted setting, including 16 end classes resulting from unknown mental health phases of care or unknown HoNOS scores.
+There are a total of 45 end classes in the admitted setting, including 16 end classes resulting from unknown mental health phases of care or unknown Health of the Nation Outcome Scale scores.

-Figure 1 provides an overview of the structure of the admitted setting for the AMHCC Version 1.0.
+Figure 1 provides an overview of the structure of the admitted setting for AMHCC Version 1.0.
 Appendix 1 lists all of the end classes in the admitted setting.